syncfusion-content/javascript-docs/js/Chart/Axis.md

 ### Grid lines customization

-The **majorGridLines** and **minorGridLines** properties in axis are used to customize the major grid lines and minor grid lines of an axis.
+The **majorGridLines** and **minorGridLines** properties in the axis are used to customize the major grid lines and minor grid lines of an axis.
 They provide options to change the width, color, visibility and opacity of grid lines.
-By default minor grid lines will not be visible.
+By default, the minor grid lines are not visible.

 {% highlight js %}